ukaleel/AI_Snake_Game/README.md

 > **Game Flow**

 The program starts Pygame and opens up a game window.
 The initial population of neural networks is generated.
+As each neural network runs and a generation is completed, records of their results are saved in a text file as well as visualized in a graph.

 After all the weights and biases are generated for the neural networks of the generation, each is ran individually.